• Skip to primary navigation

 can of tomatoes, olive oil, crushed garlic, fresh basil, salt and box of penne pasta.

-• Tomatoes - I typically use whole peeled canned tomatoes for this penne pomodoro recipe.
-It's a bit faster and easier and gives you the flexibility to make this dish at any time of year.
-If you are able to get them at your local grocery store, use whole san marzano tomatoes.
-They are sweeter, less acidic and fantastic for this or any marinara sauce.
-Fresh whole tomatoes can also be used, however, cooking times will be a bit longer.
-You will need about 2-3 pounds and it's best to blanch and peel the tomatoes ahead of time for the best flavor and texture.
+• Tomatoes - I typically use canned whole peeled tomatoes for penne pomodoro.
+It's a bit faster and gives you the flexibility to make this dish at any time of year.
+If you're able, use Certified San Marzano Tomatoes.
+They are sweeter, less acidic, and are ideal for making sauces.
+Fresh whole tomatoes can also be used; however, cooking times will be longer.
+You will need 2-3 pounds, and it's best to blanch and peel the tomatoes ahead of time for the best flavor and texture.

 • Pasta - I like using penne pasta for this recipe.
 However, any type of pasta can be used.
-Spaghetti, linguine, rigatoni or fussili are other great options.
+Spaghetti, linguine, rigatoni, or fusilli are other great options.

-• Spicy - Add a big pinch of crushed red pepper flakes to the garlic cooking in olive oil.
+• Spicy - Add a pinch of crushed red pepper flakes when cooking the garlic.

-First, heat a large pot of water on the stovetop over medium hight heat and heat a large deep sided skillet over medium heat.
+Start the Pasta Water - First, heat a large pot of water on the stovetop over medium-high heat, and heat a large deep-sided skillet over medium heat.

 browned crushed garlic in a skillet and whole peeled tomatoes added and slightly crushed.

-Add the salt to the boiling water and then stir in the penne pasta.
+Cook the Pasta - Add the salt to the boiling water and then stir in the penne pasta.
 Cook the pasta until al dente.
-Before draining the pasta, take ¼ cup of pasta water and add it to the tomato sauce and then drain the remaining water.
+Before draining the pasta, reserve ¼ cup of pasta water and add it to the sauce, draining the remaining water.

 drained penne in a colander and tomato sauce simmering in a skillet.